tastytea/mastodon-cpp/README.md

  * `-DWITH_RPM=ON` if you want to be able to generate an rpm-package

 You can run the tests with `ctest ..` inside the build directory.
-To install, run `make install`
+To install, run `make install`.

 ### Packages

 #### Gentoo

-Put the ebuild in `packages/gentoo` into your [local overlay](https://wiki.gentoo.org/wiki/Custom_repository) and rename it to match the desired version or use the live-ebuild (`mastodon-cpp-9999.ebuild`) to install the development version.
+Put the ebuild from `packages/gentoo` into your [local overlay](https://wiki.gentoo.org/wiki/Custom_repository) and rename it to match the desired version or use the live-ebuild (`mastodon-cpp-9999.ebuild`) to install the development version.

 #### DEB and RPM